Amed Rosario Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 25th in the league with a collective eight strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 8.1 K/9, which ranks 25th in the league.

-- Rockies pitchers combine to surrender 34 total home runs at a clip of 1.4 per game (third-most in the league).
+- The Rockies rank 25th in baseball in home runs surrendered (34 total, 1.4 per game).

-- Feltner (1-2 with a 6.16 ERA and 21 strikeouts in 19 2/3 innings pitched) makes the start for the Rockies, his fifth of the season.
+- Marquez (2-1 with a 4.41 ERA and 13 strikeouts in 16 1/3 innings pitched) makes the start for the Rockies, his fourth of the season.

-- The right-hander last pitched on Thursday against the Philadelphia Phillies, when he went 5 2/3 scoreless innings while giving up three hits.
+- His last time out was in relief on Sunday, April 16 when the righty tossed 2/3 innings against the Seattle Mariners while allowing hits.

-- In four games this season, the 26-year-old has a 6.16 ERA and 9.9 strikeouts per nine innings, while giving up a batting average of .243 to opposing hitters.
+- The 28-year-old has put up an ERA of 4.41, with 7.2 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.